CodepediaOrg/codepediaorg.github.io/_posts/2019-07-27-over-10k-public-dev-bookmarks.md

 ### [Awesome List] - [485 public bookmarks](https://github.com/CodepediaOrg/bookmarks/blob/master/tagged/awesome-list.md)
 😎 [Awesome lists](https://github.com/sindresorhus/awesome) about all kinds of interesting topics

+> As you might have realised by now these public bookmarks are published on Github at [https://github.com/CodepediaOrg/bookmarks](https://github.com/CodepediaOrg/bookmarks)

 ## Next goal - 100k public dev bookmarks
 The next target is to reach 100k public dev bookmarks, for which I dependent on your contributions, unless I want to spend my next 27.39 years adding public bookmarks at a rate of around 10 curated articles / videos per day...